toastdroid/toastdroid.github.io/_posts/2013-01-09-android_helpers/enforce_framework_requirements.md

 * Wrap platform differences
 * Keep your code DRY

 First things first.
 Create a class with a private constructor.
 That will prevent accidental instantiation of the helper class.
-For our purposes, the helper class will simply be a collection of public static methods.
+For our purposes, the helper class will simply be a collection of public static methods.<!--more-->

 ```java
 public class ExternalStorageHelper {